henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 Show existing action updates AGS2 menu, so only installed games or demos are shown.
 Games or demos that aren't installed are hidden.
 This can be used each time games or demos are installed or deleted to update AGS2 menu.

+**Note that configure menus will quit, when done updating AGS2 menu due to limitation of AmigaDOS scripts executing other scripts.**

 Configure menus iterates through all .run and .ru_ files in DH1:Menu/AGS2Games or DH1:Menu/AGS2Demos and check if it's "RunFile" exists.
 This is typically a full path to WHDLoad slave like "A-Games:B/BubbleBobble/BubbleBobble.Slave" for the game Bubble Bobble.
 Since .run files are AmigaDOS scripts the "RunFile" is added as a comment, so it doesn't disturb the script.